 I generated random numbers using the ClusterData model proposed by Vo Ngoc Anh and Alistair Moffat.
 It is a decent model for “real-world data”.

 Consider the computation of the intersection between any two random sets of integers.
 The next figure gives the speed (in millions of integers per second) versus the density measured as the number of integers divided by the range of values.
 The “naive” scheme refer to an intersection computed over a list of integers (without bitmaps).

 I ran the test on a desktop core i7 computer.

-Conclusion: Unsurprisingly, the break-even sparsity for JavaEWAH is about 1/32: if you have more than 1000 integers in the range [0,32000) then bitmaps might be faster.
+Conclusion: Unsurprisingly, the break-even sparsity for JavaEWAH is about 1/32: if you have more than 1000 integers in the range [0,32000) then bitmaps might be faster than working over lists of integers.
 Of course, better speed is possible with some optimization and your data may differ from my synthetic data, but we have a ballpark estimate.
 A simpler sparse bitmap implementation can be useful over sparser data though it comes at a cost: the best speed is reduced compared to EWAH.

 Source code: As usual, I provide full source code so that you can reproduce my results.

 Update: This post was updated on Oct.
 26th 2012.